NetOpsCommunity/imc-scripts/adapters/ICC/Fortinet/README.txt

 TODO:
- * Test FTP backups - adapter has not been fully tested
  * Write a CLI adapter.
-Needs to send "config global" followed by "show full-configuration".
-Also needs Parser script sorted out
+Problem is that only command available seems to be "show full-configuration", which includes all default configs
+	This makes it different to the other backup methods.
+Need to find way of showing config via CLI that only includes changes.
  * Test deployment scripts, with all methods.
  * Image deployment - this exists, but has not been tested at all.
 Needs testing.
 Low priority.